 - Recognize the electrical symbol for a diode and several diode package configurations

 - Define forward bias and state the required conditions

-- Discuss the effect of forward bias on the depletion region
+- Discuss the effect of forwarding bias on the depletion region

-- define barrier potential and its effects during forward bias
+- define barrier potential and its effects during forwarding bias

 3. Reverse bias a diode

 - Define reverse bias and state the required conditions

 As mentioned, a diode is made from a small piece of semiconductor material, usually, silicon, in which half is doped as a p region, and half is doped as n region with a PN junction and depletion region in between.

 The p region is called the anode and is connected to a conductive terminal.
 The n is called the cathode and is connected to a second conductive terminal.
 The basic diode structure and schematic symbol are shown in the above figure.

 Typical Diode Packages